 Brazil is the world's fifth-largest country and its booming economy, which has enjoyed record growth over the last five years, has made Brazil Latin America's economic powerhouse.
 Brazil is also known for its football prowess and rich musical traditions.

-The most recommended places to visit in Brazil are Ilha Fernando de Noronha, Rio de Janeiro, Bello Horizonte, Ilha Grande, Sao Paulo, El Salvador, and the old colonial towns of Ouro Preto and Olinda.
+The quickest way to get to Brazil is by plane.
+The most recommended places to visit in Brazil are Florianopolis, Rio de Janeiro, Bello Horizonte, Ilha Grande, Sao Paulo, El Salvador, and the old colonial towns of Ouro Preto and Olinda.